dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 This time around, `view` is declared as a class method.
 Its role is the same as before: it returns the template to render in the DOM.

 `getTimeLeft()` calculates the time that is left from right now to the deadline of the event.

 `countdown()` uses `setInterval()` as the engine of the countdown timer.
 Remember that in Mithril, the auto-draw system is not triggered by `setInterval`.
 To update the view in the browser, we _must_ call `m.redraw()` manually at each iteration of `setInterval`.

 Finally, `oninit`, a lifecycle method, is used to call `countdown()` and start the counter.
 It receives whatever value we specified as the value of the `fieldValue` attribute in the JSX instance of `CountDownField`.
 If the deadline has already passed, we show an "EXPIRED" message.

 Let's now integrate this field into `ConferenceCard` and `CFPCard`.
-We just have to import `CountDownField` on each file and replace the second `ConferenceField` in the bottom row with a `CountDownField` instance.
+We just have to import `CountDownField` in each file and replace the second `ConferenceField` in the bottom row with a `CountDownField` instance.

 In `ConferenceCard.jsx`: